Strong Quake Shakes Croatia, Damaging Buildings in Capital

-A strong earthquake shook Croatia and its capital on Sunday, causing panic, the evacuation of hospitals and widespread damage — including to the city's iconic cathedral — all amid a partial coronavirus lockdown.
+A strong earthquake in Croatia on Sunday caused panic, the evacuation of hospitals and widespread damage including to the capital's iconic cathedral — all amid a partial coronavirus lockdown.

-A 15-year-old was reported in critical condition and several others were injured, news outlets reported.
+A 15-year-old was reported to be in critical condition and several others were injured, news outlets reported.

 The European seismological agency, EMSC, said the earthquake measured 5.3 and struck a wide area north of the capital, Zagreb, at 6:23 a.m.
 (0523 GMT) Sunday.
-The epicenter was 7 kilometers (4 miles) north of Zagreb at a depth of 10 kilometers (6 miles).
+The epicenter was seven kilometers (four miles) north of Zagreb at a depth of 10 kilometers (6 miles).

-Prime Minister Andrej Plenkovic said earthquake was the biggest in Zagreb in the last 140 years.
+Prime Minister Andrej Plenkovic said the earthquake was the biggest in Zagreb in the last 140 years.

 Many buildings in the capital cracked and walls and rooftops were damaged.
 Downtown streets were littered with debris.
 Concrete slabs fell on cars and chimneys landed in front of entrances.